 Note: More recent data at this level of detail are not available.
 However, the same situation and incentives still exist so that many Hong Kong and Caribbean subsidiaries continue to serve the dual purposes of (1) tax avoidance and (2) overcoming currency convertibility limits.

 As a result, UNCTAD (2011) reported an implausible number of Chinese foreign affiliates: as many as 434,248 out of a worldwide total of 892,114 affiliates for all MNCs.
 One has to conclude that a large majority are shell companies, with no economic activity or purpose other than round-tripping and evasion of capital controls.

 It is not just China.
 For Europe, OECD (2015) reports that such “special purpose entities” (SPEs, or shell companies) account for more than 80 percent of FDI into Luxembourg and the Netherlands, more than 50 percent in Hungary, and more than 30 percent in Austria and Iceland.
-Around a third of FDI into India appears to emanate from Mauritius because the two countries have a tax treaty.
+Around a third of FDI into India used to emanate from Mauritius because the two countries had a tax treaty.
 (See Figure 3.)